emsesp/docs/docs/Troubleshooting.md

 ems-esp:# call thermostat seltemp 15
 ```

 You should see a log statement pop in the console like `[thermostat] Setting thermostat temperature to 15.0 for heating circuit 1, mode auto` followed by which telegrams are being sent.
-If you see errors then see the [FAQ](FAQ.md).
+If you see log errors then create a GitHub issue (see [Support](Support)).

 ### Integration with Home Assistant breaks when MQTT broker restarts